 - Cybersecurity engineer: $96,124

-As you can see, the wage range varies a lot depending on the job title.
+As you can see, the wage range varies significantly depending on the job title.

-It’s crucial to remember that wages not only vary depending on the role, but also experience, region, and even gender; nonetheless, the knowledge and abilities that Security+ can certify can help you improve your career chances and earnings.
+It is crucial to remember that wages not only vary based on the role but also on factors such as experience, region, and even gender.
+However, the knowledge and skills certified by Security+ can enhance your career prospects and earning potential.

 Reducing the number of time employers must invest in you during training and having the essential hands-on experience beyond the standard job description will help you stand out to a potential employer.